Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Low-complexity identification methods

 \subsection{Graph Markovian GIC (GM-GIC)}

 In this section, we develop the low complexity GM-GIC method for the measurement model in \eqref{eq; 2} and under Assumptions \ref{A; diff}-\ref{A; loads}, which considers the graphical representation of the power system.
 Accordingly, in this subsection the system buses are referred to as the graph nodes.
 The power system graphical representation is utilized in Subsection \ref{sec; attack analysis} to analyze the affect of an unobservable FDI attack on the measurements.
 Based on this analysis, we derive the GM-GIC method, which consists of the following four stages: 1) low-scale pre-screening (Subsection \ref{sec; pre screening}); 2) node partitioning (Subsection \ref{sec; node partition}); 3) local GIC, on the partitioned subsets; and 4) sparsity correction.
 The GM-GIC method, including Stages 3 and 4, is summarized in Subsection \ref{sec; GM-GIC small}.
-The use of the GM-GIC for general graph signal processing (GSP) applications is discussed in Subsection \ref{sec; GSP extensions}.
+Furthermore, in Subsection \ref{sec; GSP extensions} it is demonstrated that the GM-GIC method can be applied in GSP applications with sparse signals, in addition to its application for FDI attack identification in power systems.

-\subsubsection{\textbf{\underline{Attack analysis}}}
+\subsubsection{Attack analysis}